Keplyx/Source-Map-Renamer/README.md

 # map-renamer
 Map Renamer is a software made by Keplyx to help mappers in renaming their maps and all necessary files.

-**It cannot rename packed files!
+**It doesn't rename packed files!
 Be sure to rename your map before packing files into it!**